Samsung/escargot/README.md

 above when a pinned ICU version and identical Intl/Unicode behavior across machines are more important than avoiding the ICU deployment files.

-If you prefer Ninja, it is also supported; it is an optional generator, not a prerequisite for Windows builds.

 ### iOS

 `ESCARGOT_HOST=ios` cross-compiles Escargot from a macOS host to arm64 iOS.